-Credit development encompasses enhancement and/or restoration of habitat, quantification of credits that will be generated by the project, development of a management plan, securement of financial assurances and signing a participant contract.
+The development of credit projects encompasses enhancement and/or restoration of habitat, quantification of credits that will be generated by the project, development of a management plan, securing of financial assurances and signing a participant contract.
 After determination of available credits, the sale price of credits is based on market value and determined in private negotiations between landowners and mitigation buyers.
 When credits are sold, credits are transferred to fulfill a mitigation obligation, and landowners commit to achieving performance standards for the projects for at least a 30-year period.
 Landowners can continue agricultural and livestock operations compatible with greater sage-grouse habitat needs throughout the contract term.

-The following figure contains transferred credits, credits available for sale and credits in development as of December 2017 by credit development phase.
+The following figure contains data as of the beginning of 2019 on transferred credits, credits available for sale and credits in development by credit development phase.

 *Anticipated credits have been roughly estimated.